graphaware/neo4j-reco/README.md

 Using GraphAware Neo4j Recommendation Engine
 --------------------------------------------

 This documentation is in progress.
-In the meantime, have a look at the `ModuleDemo` class and the other classes it uses to get started.
+In the meantime, have a look at the `ModuleIntegrationTest` class and the other classes it uses to get started.
 Also, the classes in this library have a decent Javadoc, which should help you get building your first recommendation engine.